 Catalog items are imported templates that you can request for deployment.
 At request time, the information that you must provide or configure depends on how the template was designed by your administrator.
 When you deploy an item, it is provisioned to based on the cloud regions or datastores that are associated with the selected project.

-For a general review of how to deploy, see How do I deploy a Service Broker catalog item.
+For a general review of how to deploy, see How do I deploy an Automation Service Broker catalog item.

 Using the filter and search to locate a catalog item

 Depending on your company goals and project members, the catalog available to you can be extensive.
-You can use the following tools to locate a catalog item.
+In addition to filtering available items based on project in the Projects drop-down menu, you can use the following tools to locate a catalog item.

 - Search.
 Enter a search term.

 - Filter.
 Opens the left panel where you can filter by content type and projects.